shre-db/Gradient-Descent-PyTorch/README.md

 ## Implementation
 In this project, the gradient descent algorithm is demonstrated using a simple loss function using PyTorch's autograd capabilities.

 The function $f(x) = x^2 + 4x + 4$ is used as the loss function and the parameter $x$ is randomly initialized.
-Mathematically, the minimum of this function occurs at $x$ = 2.
+Mathematically, the minimum of this function occurs at $x=2$.
 We use `backward()` method provided by PyTorch to compute gradients associated with the tensor and then visualize the convergence of loss to the global minima.